AcedenD/CMPE131team4/USE_CASE_DESCRIPTION.md

 ## Primary Postconditions
 * Postcondition 1: The associated task will be removed from the daa base and from the task lists.
 * Postcondition 2: If there are more tasks in the list, the other task will take its place in the displayed list.
+* Postcondition 3: Update the calendar with the deleted task.

 ## Alternate Sequence
 NO  ALTERNATE SEQUENCE FOR THIS TASK SET.